 Most PA NFs use a base-rate-plus-ancillary model rather than a true all-inclusive rate.
 The base rate covers the room, meals, basic nursing, social services, activities, in-formulary medications, basic incontinence supplies, and standard linens.
 Common ancillary charges that fall outside the base rate include out-of-formulary medications (especially branded drugs and specialty drugs like Eliquis or GLP-1 agonists), beauty and barber services, in-room telephones, cable TV upgrades, therapy beyond the Medicare cap when private-paying for additional rehab, special diets in some facilities (kosher, vegan), personal laundry in some facilities, transportation to non-medical appointments, private 1:1 sitters, and bariatric equipment surcharges.
 Always ask for a written list of base-covered services and a written list of typical ancillary charges before signing the admission contract.

-Private-pay rates effectively subsidize Medicaid rates in most facilities.
-PA Medicaid pays below cost in nearly every analysis, which is why facilities with high Medicaid census (above 80 percent) are the most financially stressed and most likely to close.
-A family weighing private-pay duration should think about this strategically: paying privately for the first 6 to 12 months at a financially stable, well-rated facility is meaningfully different from paying privately at a closure-risk facility that may not still be open at month 18.
+Private-pay rates effectively subsidize Medicaid rates in most facilities, and facilities with a high Medicaid census tend to be the most financially stressed.
+A family weighing how long to private-pay should think about it strategically: paying privately at a financially stable, well-rated facility is meaningfully different from paying privately at a facility whose long-term stability is uncertain.

 How PA Medicaid Pays for Nursing Home Care